ethereum/ethereum-org-website/src/content/eth2/index.md

 Proof-of-work blockchains need the mining process to be energy-intensive for security reasons – so the cost of attacking the network is high.
 But this also means that there's a financial barrier to participating as a miner.

-### The Ethereum trilemma

-Eth2 needs to be secure, decentralized and scalable.
-But these three things aren't easy to achieve all at the same time.
+Ethereum needs to scale but it still needs to be secure and decentralized.
+These three things aren't easy to achieve all at the same time.

 **It's hard to scale a blockchain in a secure, decentralized way.**